Serial killer Hayden Tyrone Poulter granted parole

 "There was planning underway in terms of his release proposal and future relationships," the board decision stated.

-Since his last hearing Poulter progressed to a prison self care unit.
+Since his last hearing, Poulter has progressed to a prison self-care unit.

 "He has continued to apply for release to work but at this stage none has been offered to him," said Judge Paul.